jakobzhao/geog458/labs/lab02/readme.md

 ![](img/dev_acc.png)

 Then, you will enter developer portal.
 On the left bar, you can click on `Projects &  Apps` for checking the list of apps that you've created for getting Twitter API, but for now, the list should be empty.
-In order to register for Twitter API, click on `Create an app` which is under the `Standalone Apps`.
+In order to register for Twitter API, click on `+ Create App` which is under the `Standalone Apps`.

 ![](img/creat_app.png)